elastic/elasticsearch-ruby/docs/release-notes/breaking-changes.md

 % **Action**<br> Steps for mitigating deprecation impact.
 % ::::

+## 9.0.1 [elasticsearch-ruby-client-9.0.1-breaking-changes]

+This release fixes an omission in `9.0.0`.
+The client sends the `Accept` and `Content-Type` headers to Elasticsearch with the value 'application/vnd.elasticsearch+json; compatible-with=9' to ensure compatibility with Elastic Stack 9.0.
+You can [customize the HTTP headers](/reference/advanced-config.md#custom-http-headers) when instantiating the client or per request.
+Note that a compatible version is required on both `Content-Type` and `Accept` headers.

 ## 9.0.0 [elasticsearch-ruby-client-900-breaking-changes]

 ### Scroll APIs need to send scroll_id in request body